Coyote (Navajo mythology): Changing Bear story

 Coyote wins Changing Bear as his wife and he uses his magic to make her evil like him.
 Coyote tricks her into having sexual intercourse with him.

 After Changing Bear became evil, Coyote taught Changing Bear the way to use water to divine the location of her brothers.
 Changing Bear used this ability to find her brothers.
 In human form, she tells her brothers that she wants to comb their hair and remove their lice like she used to do before she was evil, so they turn their backs to her.
 She then transforms into a she-bear and kills them.

 The moral of this story is to not be like Coyote.

 Twin brothers story

-Twin brothers are told by their parents to not hunt far away from home and not to go east, but they do this anyway.
+The twin brothers are told by their parents to not hunt far away from home and not to go east, but they do this anyway.
 The twins return and they tell their parents that they saw Coyote.
 Their parents warn them to stay away from Coyote and they say Coyote was spying for the Horned Serpent who has been following the Navajo since their existence.